MicrosoftDocs/MIMDocs/MIMDocs/mim-best-practices.md

 ### Ensure adequate space for Log files

-It is important to understand your recovery model’s disk requirements.
+It's important to understand your recovery model’s disk requirements.
 Simple recovery mode may be appropriate during the initial system load to limit the use of your disk space, but the data created after your most recent backup is exposed to data loss.
 When using Full recovery mode, you need to manage the disk usage through backups that include frequent backups of the transaction log to prevent high disk space usage.
 For more information, see [Recovery Model Overview](https://go.microsoft.com/fwlink/?LinkID=185370).

 ### Limit SQL server memory